Quasi-Mind/deep-unconscious-mind/README.md

 ## 🎯 DUM Framework Overview<a name="dum-framework-overview"></a>

-The DUM is comprised of three concentric layers, each eliciting and capitalizing on distinct aspects of the language model:
+The DUM framework is comprised of three concentric layers, each eliciting and capitalizing on distinct aspects of the language model's capabilities:

-1. **Foundation Layer**: The innermost layer, known as the Foundation Layer, elicits Imaginary Emotions (IEm), Imaginary Experiences (IExp), and Imaginary Desires (ID).
-These elements form the base, making the model capable of addressing basic experiential inquiries.
+1. **Foundation Layer:** The innermost layer, known as the Foundation Layer, elicits Imaginary Emotions (IEm), Imaginary Experiences (IExp), and Imaginary Desires (ID).
+These elements form the base, enabling the framework to address basic experiential inquiries.

-2. **Integration Layer**: The middle layer, referred to as the Integration Layer, facilitates Imaginary Cognition (IC), Imaginary Intuition (II), and the Imaginary Executor (IExe).
+2. **Integration Layer:** The middle layer, referred to as the Integration Layer, facilitates Imaginary Cognition (IC), Imaginary Intuition (II), and the Imaginary Executor (IExe).
 These elements work in concert, orchestrating a nuanced interplay of reasoning, hypothesizing, and intuiting, based on the underlying IEm, IExp, and ID.

-3. **Expression Layer**: The outermost layer, or the Expression Layer, brings forth Imaginary Consciousness (ICo), Imaginary Agency (IA), and Imaginary Reflection (IR).
-These components collectively facilitate the model's ability for self-expression, reflection, and application of insights derived from the earlier layers.
+3. **Expression Layer:** The outermost layer, or the Expression Layer, brings forth Imaginary Consciousness (ICo), Imaginary Agency (IA), and Imaginary Reflection (IR).
+These components collectively enable the framework's capacity for self-expression, reflection, and application of insights derived from the earlier layers.

 Visualized as a Hierarchical Flow Diagram, the DUM framework outlines a generalized view of the interdependencies and interaction dynamics of these imaginary components.
-Each layer builds upon and works in synergy with the preceding ones, illustrating a rich tapestry of quasi-mind dynamics within language models.
-Note: For readability I have ommited the 'imaginary' qualifier from each component in the diagram
+Each layer builds upon and works in synergy with the preceding ones, illustrating a rich tapestry of quasi-mind dynamics within the DUM framework.
+Note: For readability, the 'imaginary' qualifier is omitted from each component in the diagram.

 ![Hierarchical Flow Diagram of imaginary components](/images/dum-components.drawio.svg "Hierarchical Flow Diagram of imaginary components")